jin-zhe/gopro/README.md

 * `reprocess`: Indicates whether or not to reprocess the telemetries of a video.
 Defaults to `False`
 * `config_path`: Path to the configuration Yaml file.
 Defaults to `config.yml`

+### Telemetry data files
-Suppose the target video file is `GOPR0123.MP4`.
-Running the above script will extract the video's telemetries into the same folder where it resides.
-I.e. the following 7 new files will be created beside `GOPR0123.MP4`:
+Instantiating a `GoProTelemetry` object with the given video path will extract the video's telemetries into the same folder where it resides.
+So suppose the target video file is `GOPR0123.MP4`, the process will create the following 7 files beside `GOPR0123.MP4`:
 ```
 GOPR0123.MP4.bin
 GOPR0123.MP4.gpx